Perennial Brassicas – An Easy First Perennial Vegetable

-But since Turkish rocket is so low maintenance, I think it’s a great perennial brassica to add to your wild homestead.
+But since Turkish rocket is so low maintenance, I think it’s a great perennial brassica to add to your property.
 You can enjoy the harvests and then enjoy the lovely, fragrant flowers.

 Other Perennial Brassicas – There are a Lot!

 These 3 perennial brassicas are just the start—there are many other varieties that you could try.
 Some, like sea kale, are even hardy over most of the United States.

 If you want to learn more about perennial brassicas then I highly recommend getting Perennial Vegetables, by Eric Toensmeier, which covers 11 different types of perennial brassicas and many more perennial vegetables.
 It’s a great reference book to figure out which perennial vegetables you want to grow!

 But you should also watch your kale, broccoli and other regular brassicas.
 Sometimes you may find one that behaves a bit like a perennial brassica.
 As mentioned above, I’m watching a large kale plant that I have growing on one of my hedgerows.
 It’s behaving a lot like a perennial vegetable, but time will tell.